In this Example, you’ll learn to use the Page tool to create a list of pages that transition using the Cover Flow effect.

 How to create a cover flow effect in Framer

 The pattern works best when it presents the current item while also implying the presence of other items in the list, which remain partially angled away from the viewer.
 In most cases, presenting neighboring items in this way removes the need for page indicators.

-As shown in the Example, you can achieved this effect in Framer by leaving space between the Page component’s edges and the edges of the device frame, then setting the component’s Overflow property to Show.
+As shown in the Example, you can achieve this effect in Framer by leaving space between the Page component’s edges and the edges of the device frame, then setting the component’s Overflow property to Show.